Weslay05/Weslay05/README.md

 ---

-- I'm Learning 🐰
+- Learning to do things 🐰
-- I speak only German and English 😭
+- I speak German and English
 - I code for Hobby in my freetime 🔥
 - I like Tech & Science 😸